Jet Black

 Brian John Duffy (26 August 1938 – 6 December 2022), known professionally as Jet Black, was an English drummer and founding member of punk rock/new wave band the Stranglers.
 He last performed with the band in 2015, and officially retired in 2018.

 Early life

 Brian John Duffy was born in Ilford, Essex, on 26 August 1938.
-He was a successful businessman up until the mid-1970s, owning a fleet of ice cream vans and an off-licence in Guildford called The Jackpot, which was the base for the early Stranglers.
+He was a businessman up until the mid-1970s, owning a fleet of ice cream vans and an off-licence in Guildford called The Jackpot, that was the base for the early Stranglers.
 He was also the owner of one of the earliest home brewing equipment companies, at a time when home brewing was in vogue.